gustavovalverde/micrawl/README.md

   types/        # Shared scraper domain types api/index.ts    # Vercel entrypoint exporting Hono app
 ```

+## Code Map

+- `createApp()` (`src/index.ts`) wires the logging middleware, routes, and the
+  shared-browser shutdown hook.
+Runtime signals are routed through
+  `closeSharedBrowser()` so local runs don’t leak Chromium.
+- `registerRoutes()` (`src/routes.ts`) validates payloads with the schema in
+  `scrapeRequestSchema` and streams each result from `runScrapeJob()`.
+The
+  streamed summary is computed in the same loop so clients never wait for
+  post-processing.
+- `runScrapeJob()` (`src/scraper.ts`) owns all Playwright orchestration.
+It
+  consults the helpers in `src/scraper-filters.ts` before navigation, reuses the
+  cached browser from `getBrowser()`, and surfaces failures through the typed
+  envelopes in `src/types/scrape.ts`.
+- `tests/routes.*.test.ts` mock only the scraper entry points—if a new helper is
+  exported from `src/scraper.ts` (e.g. the shutdown helper), remember to add it
+  to the mocks so integration tests continue to isolate route logic.

 Questions?
 Open an issue or reach out to the maintainer.